What Is Tykerb® (lapatinib)?

 - Lung problems – Signs include cough and shortness of breath

-- Skin reactions – Signs include rash, red skin, and peeling or blistering of the skin
+- Skin reactions – Signs include rash, red skin, skin peeling, and blisters on the mouth, lips, or eyes

 If you have any signs of serious side effects, contact your doctor right away.